Michael Thompson (guitarist)

-Michael Thompson (born Michael Wood Thompson, February 11, 1954 in Port Washington, New York) is an American guitarist and songwriter.
+Michael Wood Thompson (born February 11, 1954 in Port Washington, New York) is an American guitarist and songwriter.

 Thompson is known for his work as a session guitarist during the last 4 decades.
 He founded the rock group TRW in 2007.

 Early years

 Michael Thompson grew up in Port Washington, New York and attended Berklee College of Music for two years, studying with Pat Metheny before leaving to tour and record with a local R&B/funk group called The Ellis Hall Group.
 After four years with the group, Thompson moved to Los Angeles in the hopes of starting a career as a studio musician, almost immediately getting a touring gig with Joe Cocker.
 Money was tight and to support himself and his wife Gloria, Thompson supplemented gigs playing on songwriters' publishing demos and sporadic session work with a job as a cab driver until landing a year-long world tour with Cher.

 Following the tour, Thompson played guitar for the TV series Fame, a gig he would hold for four years, and started his own band, Slang.
 In 1983, he was invited by Andy Fraser, formerly of Free, to be the guitarist on his album Fine Fine Line, for Island Records (1984).